1 / 65

 Canvas tent ¡ Sleeps 2 ¡ 1 bedroom ¡ 1 toilet

-Located at the Valley Ridge Lookout campsite, We wanted to offer a long term TiPi option for interested folks.
-Huge discounts for longer stays, up to 46% rate cut. $205/month with fees. -Use Camping@Valley Ridge Lookout site listing for large groups and shorter stays. -Quite large at 22" dia.
-It's perched over a slight mound, so no puddles form inside as drainage is excellent, but you will find that the TiPi seams may drip, varying with the type of rain— It is our my first Tipi, been a learning curve to maintain the canvas for best water proofing. -Baseline Tipi knowledge to include safe fire practices as well as how to properly configure the Tipi flaps for various weather and fire conditions is required.
-Moving the Flap poles(~30' Tree poles) can be a chore for smaller persons without the right technique. -Furnishings include level, dry dirt, various rugs/ground coverings available, and an open rock firepit.
-It's not much but will keep the smoke and rain out of your face.
-Seasonally, the water may be cut off but: -Cold outdoor shower behind wood shed -Cold outdoor sink -Water hose for auxiliary use.
-10psi, 1-2 gpm. -Open forging for fire wood and anything else allowed. -Outhouse 100 feet away. -Options for free/reduced stay if you split wood/labor.
-Any long term guest, I would appreciate it if you split your own wood, but you're welcome to the dry wood from the stack for the starting of a fire, replace what you take with split wood if able bodied, but don't risk your safety if you can't handle an axe. -X27 Friskers splitting axe should be hanging around the wood shed. -180 acres of state forest at the north border with some trails. -2 mile hike to Lake Howell, and access to the dirt bike trail network as well. -The only site with full privacy.
+Request only to prevent double booking since this is located at the Valley Ridge Lookout campsite.
+We wanted to offer a long term TiPi option with huge discounts for longer stays, up to 46% rate cut.
+With fee's just $205/month. -Select the Camping@Valley Ridge Lookout site listing for larger groups and shorter stays. -Quite large at 22', the Tipi is perched on a slight mound so no puddles form inside as drainage around it is excellent, but you will find that the TiPi seams may drip, varying with the type of rain— It is our first Tipi, and it's been a learning curve to maintain the canvas for best water proofing. -Baseline Tipi knowledge to include safe fire practices as well as how to properly configure the Tipi flaps for various weather and fire conditions is required.
+Moving the Flap poles(~30' Tree poles) can be a chore for smaller persons without the right technique. -Furnishings include dry dirt, and an open rock firepit, various rugs/ground coverings are available if requested for during your stay. -It's not much but will keep the smoke and rain out of your face. -The water gets cut off during cold snaps, others its always available to turn on: -Cold outdoor shower behind wood shed -Cold outdoor sink -Water hose for auxiliary use.
+10psi, 1-2 gpm. -Open forging for firewood and anything else from local woods is allowed. -Outhouse just 100 feet away. (behind wood shed) -Options for free/reduced stay for splitting wood/labor.
+Any long term guest, I would appreciate it if you split your own wood, but you're welcome to the dry wood from the stack for the starting of a fire, replace what you take with split wood if able bodied, but don't risk your safety if you can't handle an axe. -X27 Friskers splitting axe should be hanging around the wood shed but campers often leave it where ever they please. -hundreds of acres of state forest at the north border. -2 mile hike to Lake Howell, and access to the dirt bike trail network as well. -The only site with full privacy.
 Do anything.
-Just respect the land, no trash or chemicals. -SouthSouthEast facing slope, good sun, some shade areas throughout the day. -Closest and flattest walk to the outhouse, which is an underrated benefit vs. the lower campsite in my opinion. -Large outdoor rock fire pit, metal grate for setting over the rocks for cooking over the fire.
-Light 2WD vehicles are not recommended.
-Inquire for more info.
+Just respect the land. -SouthEast facing slope, good sun, some shade areas throughout the day. -Large outdoor rock fire pit, crude metal grate for cooking over the fire.
+Light weight 2WD vehicles are not preferred up here because they tear up the driveway.

 4WD recommended